Wenhao-Jin/HydRA/README.md

  <img src="figs/HydRa_final.png">

 # Installation
 HydRa is tested to work under Python 3.
 Running the following code in your terminal window to install HydRa.
-It was recommended to build an new conda environment (if possible) and do the HydRa installation to avoid messing up your current python environment.
+It was recommended to build a new conda environment (if possible) and do the HydRa installation to avoid messing up your current python environment.

 ```
 $ pip install pandas numpy networkx==2.6.3 scikit-learn==0.22.1 tensorflow==2.6.0 keras==2.6.0 matplotlib==3.4.3 setuptools